KhronosGroup/glTF/extensions/2.0/Khronos/KHR_XMP/README.md

 },
 ```

-In order to include machine-readable [SPDX](https://spdx.org/licenses/) to the `dc:rights` property.
-The `dc:rights` Language Alternative was extended to accept the "SPDX" key.
+The `dc:rights` Language Alternative was extended to accept the "SPDX" key in order to include the machine-readable [SPDX](https://spdx.org/) tag.